irabbi360/secure-sharelink/readme.txt

 🎯 Flexible Delivery – Supports file downloads and URL redirection

-💻 Admin UI – Create, manage, and monitor links from WordPress admin
+💻 Admin UI – Create, edit, manage, and monitor links from WordPress admin

 🧪 Secure – Passwords are hashed, preventing exposure in the database

-Installation
+== Installation ==

 Upload the secure-sharelink folder to the /wp-content/plugins/ directory.